roman-milk/roman-milk.github.io/pet-girl-detective.md

  He described some of the little tricks he would teach her.
 Silly harmless pet tricks to demonstrate her new position in life, that she was just a silly little dumb pet.
 She didn't want to believe this either, though of course, when she became an obedient pet, completely submissive, she would be performing any thing he wanted.

  He described a nasty obscene trick, and she started to breath heavily.
 Her head drooped almost touching the floor in resignation, knowing there was nothing to stop her becoming his little sex pet, pandering to the dictates of his warped imagination.
-Report_Story #1